hturner/conf-management-proposal/out/conference-management-proposal.md

 -->
 A contributor code of conduct will be adopted to govern the work of the team and future work on the conference management system.

 Any development of the CMS itself will be contributed back to the open source project for all to use.
-Development of content specific to the useR! or satRdays conferences will be owned by the consortium for the purpose of running and maintaining the CMS.
+Development of content specific to the useR! or satRdays conferences will be owned by the Consortium for the purpose of running and maintaining the CMS.

 Members of the ISC would be invited to join the review meetings towards the end of the evaluation and development stages.